mubaraqwahab/thinkdev/src/lessons/02-values-and-types.md

 We say that these languages are _statically typed_.
 On the other hand, languages like JavaScript that don't have these constraints are _dynamically typed_.

-Which brings me to a related point &hellip;
+Which brings me to a final point &hellip;

 ### <q>JavaScript is an interpreted language</q>